 However talented your people are, some of them may display behaviors that hold them back.

 One might focus too intensely on potential problems.
-Another might consistently take on too much work; while another may achieve great things, at the expense of his colleagues' feelings.
+Another might consistently take on too much work, while another may achieve great things at the expense of his colleagues' feelings.

-These people probably have the best of intentions: They want to deliver to the highest standard, and they honestly believe that they're doing this.
+These people probably have the best of intentions: they want to deliver to the highest standard, and they honestly believe that they're doing this.
 But the behaviors that they have developed can undermine their effectiveness, damage team morale, and even stall their careers.

 In this article, we'll look at six problem behaviors that business psychologists have identified in people who are doing their honest best.
 We'll also examine what you can do to help these people learn more positive behaviors .